 Not many other microphones in this category that I’ve tried compare to the crisp, clean, detailed sound you’re getting here.

-For that, and for everything else we’ve discussed today, I think it’s a rather easy purchase, and a mic I would personally buy over the original if I had to do it all over again.
+For that, and everything else we’ve discussed today, I think it’s a rather easy purchase, and a mic I would personally buy over the original if I had to do it all over again.

 Learn More: